Athenian-ComputerScience-Fall2020/tic-tac-toe-mishikag/pseudocode.md

-# Pseudocode for this program
-(this can be in a flowchart, using bullet points, inserting a picture, etc)

 * Dictionary definiton (the_board)
     * Keys: TL, TM TR, ML, MM, MR, BL, BM, BR
     * Values: are empty spaces